-The deep neck flexors in the front of the neck are important to be strengthened to help balance out some of the tightness in the back of the neck that we suffer in our day to day lives such as computer work or driving for long periods or after a neck injury or a whiplash injury.
+The deep neck flexors in the front of the neck need to be strengthened.
+This is to help balance out the tightness in the back of the neck that we suffer in our day to day lives, from things like computer work, driving for long periods, or after a neck or whiplash injury.

 In this case Holly is going to demonstrate a technique that we use to help retrain the deep neck flexors for neck stabilization.

 - Lie down with a pillow behind your head and a small towel rolled up behind your neck.

 - In this position the deep neck flexors run deeply along the front of the neck

 - Now do a little nodding exercise first just like you’re saying hello, nodding back and forth.